braininahat/academic-kickstart/content/author/admin/_index.md

 +++

-Varun Shijo is a student of computer Science at the University at Buffalo.
+Varun Shijo is a student of Computer Science at the University at Buffalo.
 His research interests include Robotics, Deep Learning, Computer Vision, and Cyberphysical Systems.